taxprofiler/taxpasta/paper/paper.md

-With TAXPASTA, all of those formats can be converted into a single, standardised output, that, at a minimum, contains taxonomic identifiers and their relative sequence abundances as integer counts.
+With TAXPASTA, all of those formats can be converted into a single, standardised output, that, at a minimum, contains taxonomic identifiers and their relative abundances as integer counts.
 It can also be used to aggregate profiles across samples from the same profiler and merge them into a single, standardised table.
 Having a singular format facilitates downstream analyses and comparisons.
 TAXPASTA is not the first tool to attempt standardising metagenomic profiles,